icomse/mcmd/CONTRIBUTING.md

 # Contributing

-[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+This is an open-source materials modeling curriculum and we welcome contributions of all kinds.
+In particular, pull requests that fix bugs, flagging issues, and dicussions that help us make these materials more accessible and usable are appreciated.
 ## Contributor Agreement

 By contributing,